Plotly: Dash

 Dash is a Python framework built on top of React, a JavaScript library.
-But Dash also works for R, and most recently supports Julia, and while still described a Python framework, Python isn't used for the other languages, "describing Dash as a Python framework misses a key feature of its design: the Python side (the back end/server) of Dash was built to be lightweight and stateless [allowing] multiple back-end languages to coexist on an equal footing".
+Dash also works for R, and most recently supports Julia.
+While still described as a Python framework, Python isn't used for the other languages: "... describing Dash as a Python framework misses a key feature of its design: the Python side (the back end/server) of Dash was built to be lightweight and stateless [allowing] multiple back-end languages to coexist on an equal footing".

 It is possible to integrate D3.js charts as Dash components.
-Dash provides the default CSS (and HTML and JavaScript, and you can add your own), but for custom styling Dash applications CSS can be added, or Dash Enterprise used.
+Dash provides the default CSS (plus HTML and JavaScript), but for custom styling Dash applications, CSS can be added, or Dash Enterprise used.

 Dash Enterprise

 Dash Enterprise is Plotly's paid product for building, testing, deploying, managing and scaling Dash applications organization-wide.
 The product integrates with enterprise IT systems to enable organizations to build, deploy and scale low-code Dash applications.
 With open-source Dash, analytic applications can be run from a local machine, but cannot be easily accessed by others in the organization.